This post contains affiliate links.

 Once the French toast is cooked to perfection, carefully remove the foil packets from the campfire and let them cool slightly before unwrapping (if bread sticks to the foil, cook for longer).
 Serve it with your favorite French toast toppings, such as maple syrup, fresh berries, powdered sugar, or even a dollop of whipped cream.

-- Preheat the Campfire: Make sure your campfire or grill has enough hot coals before you start cooking.
-The fire should be at a medium heat to prevent burning and ensure even cooking of the French toast.
-Do not let the flames reach the foil packets, which will burn them.
+Before cooking, ensure your campfire or grill has enough hot coals.
+The fire should be at medium heat to prevent burning and ensure even cooking of the French toast.
+Do not let the flames reach the foil packets, as this will burn them.

-- Flavor Variations: Get creative with flavors by adding spices like cinnamon, nutmeg, or even a pinch of cardamom to the egg mixture.
+Get creative with different variations.
+Add spices like cinnamon, nutmeg, or even a pinch of cardamom to the egg mixture.
 You can also include grated citrus zest for a refreshing twist.

-Yes, you can!
-If you don’t have access to a campfire or grill, you can easily prepare the foil packets on a portable camp stove.
+If you can’t access a campfire or grill, you can easily prepare the foil packets on a portable camp stove.
 Place the foil packets on the stove’s grate over medium heat, turning them occasionally for even cooking.
-This allows you to enjoy the same delicious campfire French toast experience without the need for an open fire.
+This allows you to enjoy the same delicious campfire French toast experience without an open fire.

 Ingredients